sitepress/sitepress/README.md

 # Features

-Sitepress implements a subset of the best features from the [Middleman](http://www.middlemanapp.com/) static site generator including the Site and Frontmatter.
+Sitepress implements a subset of the best features from the [Middleman](http://www.middlemanapp.com/) static site generator including the Site and Parsers::Frontmatter.

-## Frontmatter
+## Parsers::Frontmatter

-Frontmatter is a way to attach metadata to content pages.
+Parsers::Frontmatter is a way to attach metadata to content pages.
 Its a powerful way to enable a team of writers and engineers work together on content.
 The engineers focus on reading values from frontmatter while the writers can change values.

 ```haml
 ---